matt-garman/mcu-relay-controller/README.md

 - HEX images added for PIC10F322 and PIC12F675 microcontrollers;
   tested on breadboard

-Next Steps:
+Jun 10, 2023:

-- Wait on v2.0 of PCB (expected mid-June), with following changes:
+- Received and validated v2.0 of PCB, with following changes:
     - run at 3.3v (instead of 5.0v)
     - use double-coil Kemet EC2-3TNU latching relay
     - drive relay with transistors instead of MCU
     - include flyback protection diodes

+Next Steps:

-- Order PCBs for PIC microcontrollers
+- Design and order PCBs for PIC microcontrollers
+- Small (cosmetic only) tweaks to PCBs

 ## Project Overview